Can a sketchbook from the past help Juliana move forward?

 Tap dancer Juliana moves across Canada with her parents to care for an ailing grandfather.
-Cut off from her friends, surrounded by strangers, and unable to dance out her frustrations, Juliana becomes overwhelmed by the whirlwind of changes spinning around her.
-Scared she’ll explode and embarrass herself, she runs one night to the only place she can: her grandfather’s cellar…
+Cut off from her friends and surrounded by strangers, she becomes overwhelmed by the whirlwind of changes dancing around her.
+Unable to cope, Juliana escapes to her grandfather’s basement, where she discovers a family treasure: her great-grandmother’s sketchbook.

 The Move is the first book in Lori Wolf-Heffner’s contemporary/historical series, Between Worlds.
-If you love history, the arts, and family, pick up a copy of The Move today and enjoy a story that spans generations.
+If you love history, the arts, and family ties, pick up a copy of The Move today and enjoy a story that crosses generations.

 The interior of this book is printed in 19-point, bold, sans serif font and follows the guidelines of the American Council of the Blind.
 This is larger than standard large print books.